Py-Us3r/py-us3r.github.io/_posts/2025-09-24-burp-writeup-oscommandinjection.md

 ![](/img2/Pasted%20image%2020250924185053.png)

-> Mediante el uso del operador $() de bash, hacemos una petición a nuestro domino con el output del comando whoami como subdominio.
+> By using the $() operator in Bash, we make a request to our domain using the output of the whoami command as a subdomain.

 - Injección